TomPham97/TomPham97/README.md

 # Welcome to my Github!
-My name is Tom, and I am interested in data science.
-I want to combine my biology/research background with machine learning and/or artificial intelligence.
+My name is Tom, and I want to combine my biology/research background with machine learning and/or artificial intelligence.

-My goals are:
+My data science learning goals are:

 - To implement flowSOM unsupervised clustering to flow cytometric data (natively in R/Rmd).
 - To be proficient with Python/Jupyter and complete Kaggle projects.

 For more details on my professional and educational backgrounds, here's my [LinkedIn](https://www.linkedin.com/in/tompham97/).